River Beaches and Fishing Spots in Sonoma County

 Cloverdale River Park, Cloverdale

-Cloverdale’s River Park is the largest public park on the Russian River with easy access from either end of town.
-It offers a paved and fully accessible trail along the river; a boat launch for kayaks, canoes, and drift boats; seasonal fishing; picnic areas; and great wildlife viewing.
+In the town of Cloverdale, you’ll find the largest public park on the Russian River, with easy access from either end of town.
+It offers a paved and fully accessible trail along the river, as well as seasonal fishing, picnic areas, and a boat launch for kayaks, canoes, and drift boats.

 Healdsburg Veterans Memorial Beach, Healdsburg